tpjoe/SpringBoard/Project II/README.md

 ## To see the code in action, please click into notebooks.
 There are 3 notebooks for this project

 1. API and Preprocessing: contains codes for querying data from Google Earth Engine and all preprocessing steps
-2. train and evaluate: contains codes for selection and optimization of neural network models
+2. Train and Evaluate: contains codes for selection and optimization of neural network models
 3. Model Result Analysis: contains codes for analysis of model performace and other statistics

 ## Brief Description of the Project